Stuck Residents aka stowaways, lost souls, non-coaware identities, emotional parts, etc.

 Some stuck headmates may be children, teens, or deeply insecure adults, and thus it could be very helpful to work towards a reparenting-focused inner community that provides the environment these folk need to regain their sense of security and self-worth, and build up their ability to take responsibility and be resilient within themselves.

 Along the way there may be spontaneous merges or frequent blending or co-fronting.
 Whether you choose to attempt a partial or full merging or unification or not, building internal community and co-consciousness is an important step towards living life together, and this can only be done if you get folk unstuck.

 Allowing and Stuck Residents

-There's a delicate balance between allowing folk to have their own process of healing and getting unstuck, and seeking them out because they are frustrated, trying too hard, too frightened to free themselves, or whatever else is going on.
+There's a delicate balance between allowing folk to have their own process of healing and getting unstuck, versus seeking them out because they are frustrated, trying too hard, too frightened to free themselves, helpless, or whatever else is going on.

 However, sometimes they are genuinely stuck and need help.

 This is both an "it might be easier if you don't try so hard" but also an "allowing" them to control their own narrative/story.
 It's a power & control issue.
 If they can, by all means they should rescue themself to live in their own power.
-If they can't, by all means you should be compassionate and show that they really matter by rescuing them.
-Communication should be the first resort in this impasse, allowing is always an option and very different from neglecting, and should those not work, then rescuing.
+If they can't, and especially if they can't even ask for help — by all means you should be compassionate and show that they really matter by rescuing them.
+Communication should be the first resort in this impasse, conscious allowing is always an option and very different from neglecting, and should those not work, then rescuing.